nochinator/fan-academy/README.md

 ### **Disclaimer for Third-Party Assets**

 This project includes proprietary assets from **Hero Academy**, which are the property of **Robot Entertainment**.
-These assets are used for educational and non-commercial purposes under the assumption of fair use for a fan project, and they are not hosted on GitHub. **This license applies only to the code in this repository and not to the assets.** All rights to the proprietary assets remain with their respective owners.
+These assets are used for educational and non-commercial purposes under the assumption of fair use for a fan project. **This license applies only to the code in this repository and not to the assets.** All rights to the proprietary assets remain with their respective owners.